Committees — Set 6

 Correct Answer: C. Ashok Dalwai Committee

-The Ashok Dalwai Committee report on doubling farmers' income touched upon crop insurance.
-It recommended making the insurance system more farmer-friendly and technologically driven.
-This aims to provide a better safety net for farmers against climate risks.
+• **Ashok Dalwai Committee** = The Ashok Dalwai Committee on doubling farmers' income recommended making the crop insurance system more farmer-friendly and technologically driven. • **Climate safety net** — The aim was to provide a better safety net for farmers against climate risks through improved insurance mechanisms. • 💡 Wrong-option analysis: Kasturirangan Committee: focused on Western Ghats ecology; Swaminathan Committee: focused on MSP and agrarian crisis; Sivaraman Committee: led to NABARD creation.

 The Justice B.N.
 Srikrishna Committee (2017) was established to look into which subject that later became the basis for India's data protection legislation?